 HIC has premium volume of $225 million, assets of $1.1 billion and a surplus of more than $200 million.

 In November 2018, HIC was purchased, along with risk management firm FOJP Service Corporation, by The Doctors Company, the largest physician-owned medical malpractice insurer in the country.
-The $650 million transaction is expected to close in 2019.
+The $650 million transaction closed in 2019.

 HIC provides claims-made and occurrence based malpractice coverage to voluntary attending physicians at members hospitals, which include:

 - Bronx Care Health System (obstetricians only).

 - Burke Rehabilitation Hospital.

 - Montefiore Medical Center.

 - Mount Sinai Brooklyn.